Dodamanisagar/Dodamanisagar/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # My Top Skills in SQL

-In this repository, I'm showcasing my proficiency in SQL, particularly in the following areas:

 ## Data Definition Language (DDL)

 - Creating and altering database objects like tables.